funvill/funvill.github.io/_pages/tools.md

 permalink: /tools
 ---

 Everyday I use a series of tools that make my life easier.
 These tool change and morph each year.
-This is my list of recommended tools and equipment.
+This is my most up-to-date list of recommended tools and equipment.

 Previous snapshots of my tools and equipment lists can be found here: [2018](/tools-2018), [2016](/tools-2016)